gvwilson/sdxjs/systems-programming/index.md

 <%- include('/inc/multi.html', {pat: 'glob-all-files.*', fill: 'js slice.out'}) %>

-The leading `**` means "recurse into subdirectories";
-the `*.*` means "any characters followed by '.' followed by any characters" (<f key="systems-programming-globbing"></f>).
+The leading `**` means "recurse into subdirectories", while `*.*` means "any characters followed by '.' followed by any characters" (<f key="systems-programming-globbing"></f>).
 Names that don't match `*.*` won't be included, and by default, neither are names that start with a '.' character.
-(This is another old Unix convention: files and directories whose names have a leading '.' usually contain configuration information for various programs, so most commands will leave them alone unless told to do otherwise.)
+This is another old Unix convention: files and directories whose names have a leading '.' usually contain configuration information for various programs, so most commands will leave them alone unless told to do otherwise.

 <%- include('/inc/figure.html', {
     id: 'systems-programming-globbing',